-- Per-maintenance domain (level) and service (S-VLAN or EVC) - At the edge of a domain, define the boundary - Within the bounds of a maintenance domain, confine CFM messages - When configured to do so, proactively transmit CFM continuity check messages (CCMs) - At the request of an administrator, transmit traceroute and loopback messages - Step 1 In the inventory window, expand the Logical Inventory tree. - Step 2 Right-click the CFM node and choose Commands > Configure > Cisco > MEP.
+- Per-maintenance domain (level) and service (S-VLAN or EVC) - At the edge of a domain, define the boundary - Within the bounds of a maintenance domain, confine CFM messages - When configured to do so, proactively transmit CFM continuity check messages (CCMs)

+- At the request of an administrator, transmit traceroute and loopback messages - Step 1 In the inventory window, expand the Logical Inventory tree. - Step 2 Right-click the CFM node and choose Commands > Configure > Cisco > MEP.
 The MEP dialog box opens. - Step 3 By default, the General tab is selected.
 Enter values for the following parameters.

 Input Parameter Description Domain Name Name of the domain.
 Interface Name Name of the interface.
 Specify a physical interface or a port channel to configure.
 Maintenance Level Maintenance level number.
 The range is from 0 to 7.

-Input Parameter Description Maintenance End Point Identifier Maintenance endpoint identifier, which must be unique for each VLAN (service instance).
-The MEP ID is a CFM identifier used to identify a MEP in CFM communications.
-It is also used to catalog CFM frames in the local CFM database.
+Maintenance End Point Identifier Maintenance endpoint identifier, which must be unique for each VLAN (service instance).
+The MEP ID is a CFM identifier used to: • Identify a MEP in CFM communications.
+Catalog CFM frames in the local CFM database.
 The MEP ID is significant throughout the CFM domain and the maintenance association.
 The range is from 1 to 8191.
 VLANs VLAN ID on which to apply the maintenance endpoint.
-The VLAN ID range is from 1 to 4094.
+The VLAN ID range is from 1 to 4095.
 Alternatively, you can choose any to specify all VLAN IDs.
+Note You can execute the any command only if the sub mode any is supported by the software image version of the network element.